nationalarchives/da-ayr-webapp/README.md

 This could be spun up by PostgreSQL or from Amazon RDS, for example.

-When choosing the configuration choice `AWS_PARAMETER_STORE`, we assume the database is an RDS database with an RDS proxy sitting in front, in the same AWS account as the SSM Parameter Store and lambda and resides in a VPC which the lambda is in so that the webapp hosted in the lambda can communicate with it securely, as mentioned in the [Zappa configuration section](#zappa-configuration).
+When choosing the configuration choice `AWS_SECRETS_MANAGER`, we assume the database is an RDS database with an RDS proxy sitting in front, in the same AWS account as the Secrets Manager and lambda and resides in a VPC which the lambda is in so that the webapp hosted in the lambda can communicate with it securely, as mentioned in the [Zappa configuration section](#zappa-configuration).

 ### Database Tables, Schema and Data